alejandrofloressalazar/randomBeer/README.md

 # Installation

-* you must import the java project in your IDE, Eclipse is recommended
+* You must import the java project in your IDE ('Eclipse Spring tool suite' is recommended).
-* have the technologies mentioned above
+* Have the technologies mentioned above

-* Modify the class MongoConfig.java with your database connection.
+* See the database item.

 # Data Base